Celebrating

 YOUR HOLDING DEPOSIT EXPLAINED

-and for non Housing Act tenancies please refer to the heading below - For existing Assured Shorthold Tenancies (AST’s) signed before 1 June 2019 (up to 31 May 2020) and all/any Contractual - Common Law non Housing Act Tenancies
+The tenancy application - for an Assured Periodic Tenancy (APT) from 01/05/2026 and for non-Housing Act tenancies please refer to the heading below - For Common Law non Housing Act Tenancies

 Before your application can be fully considered, you will need to pay to us a holding deposit equivalent to one weeks’ rent for the property you are interested in.
 This guide explains what happens to that holding deposit and the circumstances in which the holding deposit will / will not be refunded.
 It is important that you know your legal rights and accordingly you should feel free to seek independent legal advice before signing this or indeed any other document which we might put before you.